adamdbradley/stencil-forms/readme.md

 ## Goals

-- Reduce boilerplate and complexity in order to wire-up reactive inputs
+- Reduce boilerplate and complexity in order to wire-up reactive inputs.
-- Do not re-invent form validation, but rather provide utility functions on top of [web standardized validation](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) already provided by the browser
+- Do not re-invent form validation, but rather provide utility functions on top of [web standardized validation](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) already provided by the browser.
-- User provides the actual input elements and any attributes in order to use existing [constraint validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) rather than providing a new API
+- User provides the actual input elements and any attributes in order to use existing [constraint validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) rather than providing a new API.
-- Do not provide any sort of UI, but rather provide utilities to make it easier to build custom UI which works directly with standards-based form validation
+- Library should not dictate any sort of UI, but rather provide utilities to make it easier to build custom UI which works directly with standards-based form validation.
-- Improve Accessibility right out-of-the-box by linking inputs to their labels, descriptions and error messages with the appropriate [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/forms/Basic_form_hints)
+- Improve Accessibility out-of-the-box by linking inputs to their labels, descriptions and error messages with the appropriate [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/forms/Basic_form_hints).
-- Type all form values in order to speed up development and refactoring by printing errors when binding values are not correctly set
+- Built-in TypeScript support to ensure form values are typed in order to speed up development and refactoring by printing errors when binding values are incorrect.
+- Ability for validation logic to be reused in multiple forms and let developers build up their own library of validation, but not tied directly to any one component, template or structure.
-- Do not require a specific HTML structure in order for the library to work
+- Library should not require a specific HTML structure in order for it to work.
-- Do not provide custom JSX/HTML output so that developers can continue to build custom forms for their UI without interference from the library
+- Library should not provide it's own custom JSX or CSS output, but rather ensure developers can continue to build custom forms for their UI without interference from the library.
 - Default to standard event listeners, such as `onInput` and `onChange`, but allow for custom event names that trigger value change events, such as Ionic's `ionOnChange`.

 ## Example